HotSauceMan/BGLR_Analysis/README.md

 # BGLR_Analysis
-Conducted a BGLR analysis for a sample dataset.
+Conducted a BGLR analysis for a sample pig dataset as there are three files (genotype, phenotype and map data).
+The BGLR analysis had succesfully ran as my code contains the specific plots of the variances among the dataset.
+The last section contains a cross validation section where I set the phenotype dataset as my linear predictor.
+With the cross validation, I will study to see whether the phenotype dataset can predict or have any relation with the genotype dataset.